Cashback · Guide

 Cell phone protectionNoneUp to $600/claim, $25 deductible

-Citi Double Cash currently offers a $200 ThankYou Points bonus after spending $1,500 within 6 months (current public offer; may vary by application channel).
-The $1,500 threshold is 3x higher than Active Cash, the time window is 2x longer, and the reward is technically points (worth $200 as cash; potentially more if you have a premium Citi card).
+Citi Double Cash requires $1,500 in spending within 6 months.
+The threshold is 3x higher, the time window is 2x longer, and the reward lands as ThankYou Points (worth $200 as a statement credit, or potentially more if transferred via a premium Citi card).
+The effective return on required spend drops to about 13.3%.

 Active Cash$200 cash$5003 months40%